dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-08-16-99-bottles-of-oop.md

 ### 1.1.
 Simplifying Code

-The code you write should meet two often-contradictory goals.
-It must remain concrete enough to be understood while simultaneously being abstract enough to allow for change.
+The code you write should meet two often-contradictory goals. <b>It must remain concrete enough to be understood while simultaneously being abstract enough to allow for change.</b>

-Code can range on a spectrum from very concrete (one long, detailed procedure) to very abstract (many tiny classes and methods).
-The best solutions usually aren’t at the extremes but somewhere in the middle, where the code is both understandable and easy to change.
-The programmer’s job is to find that balance.
+Code can range on a spectrum from very concrete (one long, detailed procedure) to very abstract (many tiny classes and methods). <b>The best solutions usually aren’t at the extremes but somewhere in the middle, where the code is both understandable and easy to change.
+The programmer’s job is to find that balance.</b>

 This section discusses four different solutions to the "99 Bottles of Beer" problem.